-In PART-1 we have learnt till the P2P GO Negotiation Phase, and now we will look into the Group Formation Procedure.
-You can find the part-1 from the link https://praneethwifi.wordpress.com/2019/10/31/p2p-group-formation-procedures-negotiation-method-part-1/
+In PART-1 we have learnt till P2P GO Negotiation Phase, and now we will look into the Group Formation Procedure.
+You can find the part-1 from the below link https://praneethwifi.wordpress.com/2019/10/31/p2p-group-formation-procedures-negotiation-method-part-1/

-Now We will see about the Group Formation Procedure, Phase-1 and Phase-2.
+Now We will learn about Phase-1 and Phase-2.
 See the below diagram also to make the things little clear about Negotiation Method.

 Now , we will learn about the WPS provisioning and we will see the frame exchanges involved in the Group Formation.
-See the below image to see the WPS Provisioning and the frames that will be exchanged during the WPS Provisioning phase.
+See the below for WPS Provisioning and the frames that will be exchanged during the WPS Provisioning phase.

 See the below image to know the details in depth about the P2P Group Formation Procedure flow.